WaveFormBot/WaveFormV1/README.md

 See [FEATURES.md](FEATURES.md) for a detailed description about the bot itself, it's the file we use for bot lists etc while this README is more from a developer's perspective for this repository.

-See the [CONTRIBUTING.md](CONTRIBUTING.md) file for how to contribute and understanding Miyako's code base.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for how to contribute and understanding WaveForm's code base.

-## About Miyako
+## About WaveForm
 Here is a (kinda long) story of my bot development on Discord and how this started out.

 I made a bunch of bots before but not many was successful, most successful one was me in a team but that died out soon.